nasa-petal/PeTaL-labeller/auto-labeler/MATCH/src/README.md

 - `train.py`, for training MATCH on the PeTaL training set (uses `MATCH/main.py`).
 - `eval.py`, for evaluating MATCH's performance on the PeTaL testing set (uses `MATCH/main.py` and `MATCH/eval.py`).
 - `run_MATCH_with_PeTaL_data`, for running the whole pipeline (or portions of it): `setup.py`, `preprocess.py`, `train.py`, `eval.py`.
+- `xval_test.py` for running the whole pipeline multiple times with different folds for cross-validation

 ## How do I reproduce your results?